Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

-\begin{itemize} \item The control-state set is constant. \item The width $w$ corresponds to the number of distinct index layers, which grows linearly with $n$, $w = O(n)$. \item The height $h$ corresponds to the number of edges per index layer, which grows quadratically with $n$ due to the crtificate-wise scans and borrow propagation, $h = O(m)=O(n)$ where $m$ is number of variables. \end{itemize}

-Thus, while the total configuration space is cubic, the structure of the computation graph satisfies:

-with linear width and quadratic height in terms of the input size $n$.
+characterized by linear width and linear height, leading to an overall cubic edge complexity in terms of the input size $n$.

-\paragraph{Subset-Sum verifier.} For the \textsc{Subset-Sum} Turing Machine, the tape length is $O(n)$ and the computation consists of repeated linear scans combined with digit-wise matching and subtraction.
-Although individual tape cells may be revisited up to $O(n)$ times during borrow propagation and repeated matching passes, these revisits occur sequentially along a single computation walk and do not introduce additional branching.

-As a result, each computation path has height $h = O(n)$, and at any fixed time step the number of simultaneously reachable configurations is bounded by the linear tape size.
-Thus, the effective bounds satisfy
+\paragraph{Subset-Sum verifier} For the \textsc{Subset-Sum} verifier Turing machine, the tape length is $\bigO(n)$, the certificate length $m$ and the computation consists of repeated linear scans combined with digit-wise matching and subtraction.
+Although individual tape cells may be revisited up to $\bigO(n)$ times during borrow propagation and repeated matching passes, these revisits occur sequentially for each certificate digit or delimiter.
+As a result, the maximum tier of any node in a computation walk is $\bigO(n)$, specifically $3m$, implying that the height of the footmarks graph is $h = \bigO(n)$.
+Furthermore, the width $w$—representing the number of cells reachable by the Turing machine head—is constrained by the space bound $\bigO(n)$, specifically $n+m+1$.
+Thus, the effective bounds satisfy:

-even though a direct substitution of these parameters into the generic worst-case simulation bound would yield a much larger polynomial (e.g.\ $O(n^6)$).